DUNE/dune-justin/docs/services.md

 clients to authenticate using X.509 certificates or grid style X.509 proxies of users or grid jobs.

-- justin-wsgi-allocator - [Allocator Service](workflow-allocator.md), which responds to queries from generic jobs
+- justin-wsgi-allocator - [allocator service](allocator-service.md), which responds to queries from generic jobs
 - justin-wsgi-commands - justIn commands service, which responds to queries from the [justin command](workflow-command.md)

 The [justIn dashboard](dashboard.md) is currently implemented as a Python3